hanschen/ksuperkey/README.md

 ### `-t <timeout ms>`

-If you hold a key longer than this timeout, xcape will not generate a key event.
+If you hold a key longer than this timeout, ksuperkey will not generate a key event.
 Default is 50 ms.

 ### `-e <map-expression>`